appaka/importer/README.md

+# Glossary

+- MDS: Master Data Store, where the master data is stored
+- node/NDS: Node Data Store, exporters and importers machines, hosts sending/receiving data

 # Importer process

 ## 1. input files

 - define how to convert sources (xml, csv, json, services...) into documents
 - validations: mandatory fields, available values, regexps...
+- it could be a file or a service-call

 ## 2. document